PayPal: India

 As of March 2011, PayPal has made changes to the User Agreement for Indian users to comply with Reserve Bank of India regulations.
-The per transaction limit had been set to USD $3,000, since October 14, 2011.
-However, on July 29, 2013, PayPal increased the per transaction limit to USD $10,000.
+The per transaction limit had been set to US$3,000 since October 14, 2011.
+However, on July 29, 2013, PayPal increased the per transaction limit to US$10,000.
 This brings the per transaction limit for India in line with the restrictions imposed by PayPal in most other countries.

 PayPal has disabled sending and receiving personal payments in India, thus forcing all recipients to pay a transaction fee.

 PayPal plans to make India an incubation center for the company's employee engagement policies.
-In 2012, PayPal hired 120 people for its offices in Chennai and Bengaluru.
+In 2012, PayPal hired 120 people for its offices in Chennai and Bangalore.

 On 8 November 2017, PayPal launched domestic operations under PayPal Payments Private Limited and now provides digital payment solutions for merchants and customers in India.
-As of 2020, Paypal supports the domestic card system RuPay and is planning to further integrate Unified Payment Interface in collaboration with National Payments Corporation of India.
+As of 2020, PayPal supports the domestic card system RuPay and is planning to further integrate Unified Payment Interface in collaboration with National Payments Corporation of India.
 PayPal now has the largest global engineering team in India outside of the US, which is spread over Bengaluru, Chennai and Hyderabad.